A thrill and a delight to have you here, Rush Limbaugh and the Excellence in Broadcasting Network.

 Don't go away.

-Well, now this, ladies and gentlemen, is at the same time, it's interesting, it's a little to me anyway, deflating.
+Well, now, this, ladies and gentlemen, is at the same time, it's interesting.

-Because the weekly standard has added an addendum to their Warren Buffett says we should scrap Obamacare story.
+Because the Weekly Standard has added an addendum to their Warren Buffett says we should scrap Obamacare story.

-And it turns out, this is the update they've added the end of the story at the standard.
+And it turns out, this is the update they've added at the end of the story at the standard.

-That Buffett made his anti-Obamacare comments in 2010, thereby showing that he, like most of the American people, has opposed Obamacare since even before it was passed.
+It appears, it says, that Buffett made his anti-Obamacare comments in 2010, thereby showing that he, like most of the American people, has opposed Obamacare since even before it was passed.

 So Buffett's statement was erroneously thought to have been made in the past couple days.